Mexico tops 100,000 COVID-19 deaths, 4th country to do so

 The busy market was the scene of one of the first big outbreaks in the greater metropolitan area, home to 21 million people, and so early on in the pandemic local undertakers were swamped with corpses.

 The local funeral home “looked like a bakery, with people lined up, with hearses lined up,” said community leader Daniel Alfredo López González.
-The owner of the funeral home told him some people waited to get bodies embalmed for burial while others were in the line to get their relatives’ remains cremated.
+The owner of the funeral home told him some people waited to get bodies embalmed for burial while others were in line to get their relatives’ remains cremated.

-The lack of hospitals in some areas and fears of the ones that do exist, along with low levels of testing, has created a fertile breeding ground for ignorance, suspicion and fear.
+The lack of hospitals in some areas and fears of the ones that do exist, along with low levels of testing, has created a breeding ground for ignorance, suspicion and fear.

 López Gónzalez described getting the disease himself.
 Even though he recovered, the fear was crushing.

 “It is a tremendous psychosis.
 In the end, sometimes the disease itself may not be so serious, but it is for a person’s psyche,” López Gónzalez said.
-“That is, knowing that you have a disease like this can kill you as bad as the disease itself.”
+“That is, knowing that you have a disease like this can kill you as bad as having the disease itself.”

-Public health outreach worker Dulce María López González – Daniel Alfredo’s sister – nursed four members of her family through COVID-19, relying on phone-in advice and medications from a doctor who was nursing his own relatives.
+His sister, public health outreach worker Dulce María López González, nursed four members of her family through COVID-19, relying on phone-in advice and medications from a doctor who was nursing his own relatives.

 Her first brush with the pandemic’s psychological effects were her own fears that her job as a health worker might have exposed her to it.

 “I can’t breath,” she remembers thinking.
-“And I said to myself, no, it is a psychological question.”
+“And I said to myself, ‘No, it is a psychological question.’”

 She forced herself to calm down, noting: “If I get worked up thinking I have the disease, that I am going to die, then I am going to have a heart attack.”